 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-WW approve up to three of the recipes on offer each week, which Blue Apron mark with what they call the WW Mark of Wellness.
+WW approves up to three recipes on offer each week, which Blue Apron then denotes with the “WW Mark of Wellness.”